CELIAC DISEASE OVERVIEW

 High-risk groups — Testing is recommended for certain children (older than three years) who are at increased risk of developing celiac disease, even if the child has no symptoms.

-Children with one or more of the following are at increased risk of developing celiac disease and should be tested:
+Children with one or more of the following are at increased risk of developing celiac disease and should be considered for testing:

 CELIAC DISEASE TESTING